-W. Hh- Man
+W. Kh- Mm

-W. Andrew Macan Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary
+W. Andrew Macan Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary

-Malvern, Pennsylvania April 14, 2022
+Malvern, Pennsylvania April 13, 2023

-If you are a stockholder of record or a beneficial owners of our common stock at the close of business on March 31, 2022, you are cordially invited to attend the meeting.
-Whether or not you expect to attend the meeting, please complete, date, sign and return the proxy card or voting instruction form mailed to you, or vote over the telephone or the internet as instructed in these materials or materials provided by your broker, bank or other agent, as promptly as possible in order to ensure your representation at the meeting.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
+If you are a stockholder of record or a beneficial owner of our common stock at the close of business on March 30, 2023, you are cordially invited to attend the Annual Meeting.
+Whether or not you expect to attend the Annual Meeting, please complete, date, sign and return the proxy card or voting instruction form mailed to you, or vote over the telephone or the internet as instructed in these materials or materials provided by your broker, bank or other agent, as promptly as possible in order to ensure your representation at the Annual Meeting.
+Even if you have voted by proxy, you may still vote directly if you attend the Annual Meeting.

-IMPORTANT NOTICE REGARDING AVAILABILITY OF PROXY MATERIALS FOR THE VIRTUAL ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 26, 2022:
+IMPORTANT NOTICE REGARDING AVAILABILITY OF PROXY MATERIALS FOR THE VIRTUAL ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 25, 2023:

-The Notice of Internet Availability of Proxy Materials, Notice of Virtual Annual Meeting of Stockholders, Proxy Statement and Annual Report are available at www.virtualshareholdermeeting.com/STIM2022
+The Notice of Internet Availability of Proxy Materials, Notice of Annual Meeting of Stockholders, Proxy Statement, Proxy Card and 2022 Annual Report are available at www.virtualshareholdermeeting.com/STIM2023